 Pattern Recognition Software

-On GBP/CAD we have a triangle price formation with a winning probability of 61% and potential profit targets of 1.7739.
-On EUR/CAD the Autochartist has identified a rising wedge formation and has given a short signal with a target of 1.5304 and a bigger winning probability of 66%.
+Example: These are examples of Autochartist software alerts.
+We have two currency pairs, the GBPCAD and the EURCAD and two distinctive chart patterns that Autochartist has recognised.
+On GBPCAD, we have a triangle price formation with a winning probability of 61% and potential profit targets of 1.7739.
+On EURCAD the Autochartist has identified a rising wedge formation and has given a short signal with a target of 1.5304 and a bigger winning probability of 66%.

-The tool does not automatically place the trade for you, leaving the trader to remain in control, but it does a great job identifying chart patterns.
+The tool does not automatically place the trade for you, leaving the trader to remain in control.

 Harmonic Pattern Software

 Harmonic trading is a sophisticated way of looking at the price structure in the markets.
-There are five different harmonic patterns that are constructed by four swing legs and that follow certain Fibonacci ratios.
+It is a new and exciting area of technical analysis that utilises the powerful synergies of Fibonacci measurement techniques to quantify specific price patterns (Harmonic Trading – Volume 1 – 2010 – Amazon.com).
+There are five different harmonic patterns that are constructed by four swing legs, and that follow specific Fibonacci ratios.

-Formationseeker helps traders recognize these harmonic patterns much faster.
-FormationSeeker is a proprietary pattern recognition software dedicated to searching for harmonic patterns in different types of markets ranging from Forex currencies to stocks and even cryptocurrencies.
+Formationseeker is a subscription software that recognises these harmonic patterns.
+FormationSeeker is a proprietary pattern recognition software dedicated to searching for harmonic patterns in different types of markets ranging from Forex currencies to stocks and even cryptocurrency crosses.

 Without this tool, you would need to have your eyes trained to be able to identify real-time harmonic patterns.
 However, with the help of the FormationSeeker software, a trader’s research job can be automated that little bit more.
 Formationseeker is available on subscription including a free trial here.

-Example: A bullish harmonic Crab pattern is identified on the AUD/USD 1-hour chart.
-Your entry point, stop loss and multiple profit targets are automatically generated by this tool.
-This can be imported directly into your trading software.
+Example: A bullish harmonic Crab pattern is identified on the AUDUSD 1-hour chart.
+Your entry point, stop loss, and multiple profit targets are automatically generated by Formationseeker, which can be imported directly into your MT4 trading software.

-MT4 Supreme comes with many added benefits, but the main features are as follows:
+MT4 Supreme upgrades most existing features, but the main features are as follows:

-- Trade Terminal comes with many handy tools that will make it easy to monitor all your trades in one place.
+- Trade Terminal comes makes it easy to monitor all your trades in one more complete dashboard.